Blood lipids

 Blood lipids (or blood fats) are lipids in the blood, either free or bound to other molecules.
-They are mostly transported in a protein capsule, and the density of the lipids and type of protein determines the fate of the particle and its influence on metabolism.
+They are mostly transported in a phospholipid capsule, and the type of protein embedded in this outer shell determines the fate of the particle and its influence on metabolism.
+Examples of these lipids include cholesterol and triglycerides.
 The concentration of blood lipids depends on intake and excretion from the intestine, and uptake and secretion from cells.
 Hyperlipidemia is the presence of elevated or abnormal levels of lipids and/or lipoproteins in the blood, and is a major risk factor for cardiovascular disease.